-Also known as: Self-examination of the breast and BSE
+Also known as: Self-examination of the breast, BSE, Breast cancer - BSE or Breast cancer screening - self exam

 - Place your right hand behind your head.
 With the middle fingers of your left hand, gently yet firmly press down using small motions to examine the entire right breast.